 6 GFR is not measured directly.
 Physicians typically estimate a patient's GFR by testing for serum creatinine or by calculating creatinine clearance.
-Creatinine is a waste product that is produced by the breakdown of muscle tissue and created at a relatively constant rate by the body.
-The kidneys filter creatinine from the blood into the urine, and reabsorb almost none of it.
-If the kidney is damaged, the ability of the body to remove creatinine from the blood can be reduced, resulting in high levels of creatinine in the blood.
-Serum creatinine is the amount of creatinine in the blood.
-Creatinine clearance is the rate at which the kidneys clear creatinine from the blood and is measured using the amount of creatinine present in urine over 24 hours.
-As renal function goes down, creatinine clearance also goes down.

-tubule, the cells lining the tubule put these crucial, non-toxic compounds back into the blood, as well as filter out remaining toxins that glomerular filtration did not remove.
-After the filtrate exits the tubule, it drains into the bladder.
-This processed filtrate is urine.
+Creatinine is a waste product that is produced by the

-- 141. This system of filtering the blood is extremely important and delicate.
+155. This system of filtering the blood is extremely important and delicate.
 TDF primarily damages the nephron tubule, due to hyper-concentration of free tenofovir within the tubule cells of the nephron, which results in cell death or dysfunction.
 If the tubule cells are dysfunctional or dead, they are unable or less able to perform the vital function of filtering waste and/or toxins and reabsorbing beneficial compounds.
 Tubular injury can occur without a decline in a patient's glomerular filtration rate.
-Physicians must monitor other markers of kidney function-those that assess tubule function specifically, like serum phosphorus or urine glucose, to assess a patient's true kidney health. - 142.
-Because tenofovir is renally eliminated, through glomerular filtration and proximal tubular secretion, patients are exposed to an increased concentration of tenofovir as the kidneys become damaged.
-Because exposure to an increased concentration of tenofovir increases toxicity, patients' kidney function must be monitored to ensure that their kidneys remain healthy enough to receive tenofovir. - 143.
-Since scientists first synthesized TDF, studies have consistently shown that it could cause significant kidney and bone damage.
-For example, an animal study published in 1999 showed that high doses of tenofovir were associated with significant bone toxicity in both simian immunodeficiency virus (SIV, the non-human primate version of HIV) infected and uninfected rhesus macaques, with a quarter of the treated animals experiencing significant bone toxicity. - 144.
-Gilead's preclinical studies of TDF showed that it could be toxic to kidneys and bones.
-Preclinical animal studies of TDF showed evidence of renal toxicity and that TDF exposure caused bone toxicity in the form of softening of the bones (osteomalacia) and reduced bone mineral density.
-Nephrotoxicity in animal models was related to dose as well as to duration of therapy. - 145.
-Gilead also knew that the relatively high dose of TDF needed to achieve the desired therapeutic effect created a greater risk of toxic effects, and that bone and kidney toxicities were even more likely with the long-term use of TDF which was needed to combat a disease with no known cure.
+Physicians must monitor other markers of kidney function-those that assess tubule function specifically, like serum phosphorus or urine glucose, to assess a patient's true kidney health.

+156. Because tenofovir is renally eliminated, through glomerular filtration and proximal tubular secretion, patients are exposed to an increased concentration of tenofovir as the kidneys become damaged.
+Because exposure to an increased concentration of tenofovir increases toxicity, patients' kidney function must be monitored to ensure that their kidneys remain healthy enough to receive tenofovir.

+157. Since scientists first synthesized TDF, studies have consistently shown that it could cause significant kidney and bone damage.
+For example, an animal study published in 1999 showed that high doses of tenofovir were associated with significant bone toxicity in both simian immunodeficiency virus (SIV, the non-human primate version of HIV) infected and uninfected rhesus macaques, with a quarter of the treated animals experiencing significant bone toxicity.

+158. Gilead's preclinical studies of TDF showed that it could be toxic to kidneys and bones.Preclinical animal studies of TDF showed evidence of renal toxicity and that TDF exposure caused bone toxicity in the form of softening of the bones (osteomalacia) and reduced bone mineral density.Nephrotoxicity in animal models was related to dose as well as to duration of therapy.

+159. Gilead also knew that the relatively high dose of TDF needed to achieve the desired therapeutic effect created a greater risk of toxic effects, and that bone and kidney toxicities were even more likely with the long-term use of TDF which was needed to combat a disease with no known cure.

-C. Gilead's knowledge of TDF toxicity grew as patients' kidneys and bones were damaged by the TDF Drugs.
+Gilead's knowledge of TDF toxicity grew as patients' kidneys and bones were damaged by the TDF Drugs.

-146. As soon as Gilead began marketing Viread, patients started experiencing the nephrotoxic effects of TDF.
+160. As soon as Gilead began marketing Viread, patients started experiencing the nephrotoxic effects of TDF.